cmu-phil/tetrad-manual-rtd/docs/tetrad-interface/box-by-box/graph-box.md

 ## Purpose

 The **Graph** box is where you work with **graph** objects in a Tetrad project.
-It shows the list of all graphs in the current session, lets you create new ones, edit existing ones, and inspect their details.
+It shows a graph on the workbench, lets you create new ones, edit existing ones, and inspect their details.

 In a typical workflow you will move back and forth between this box and others (for example, creating a graph from